ansys/pyansys-geometry/doc/source/user_guide/shapes.rst

-PyGeometry Math and Sketch concepts
+PyGeometry math and sketch concepts
 ***********************************

 PyGeometry math objects
 ~~~~~~~~~~~~~~~~~~~~~~~

-PyGeometry math subpackage consists of the the primitive representation of the basic geometric
+PyGeometry math sub-package consists of the primitive representation of the basic geometric
 objects such as `Point`, `Vector`, `Matrix` along with Units by making use of
-Python package called `Pint <https://github.com/hgrecco/pint>_ ` in order to
+Python package called `Pint <https://github.com/hgrecco/pint>_ ` to
 operate and manipulate physical quantities.

 Sketch